The Moggill Mt Crosby Lions Club are looking forward to welcoming you to the Ipswich100 bike ride.

 To raise extra funds for our nominated beneficiaries a raffle will be conducted in the lead up to and on the day of the event.
 Raffle tickets can be purchased for $5.00 during the registration process or on event day.
 Great prizes are up for grabs including a Trek Bike and more!

 The team village and sponsor information stands will be located in the area in front of buildings C and D. Click here to view map.

-Participants under the age of 18 years before or on the 29th March 2015 must be able to produce a copy of this form signed by their legal parent or guardian granting permission for them to take part in the 2015 Heritage Bank Ipswich 100 events.
+Participants under the age of 18 years before or on the event day must be able to produce a copy of this form signed by their legal parent or guardian granting permission for them to take part in the Ipswich 100 events.

-The Exact Radiology “Eminent 50” and the My Life Medical “Esprit 25” are open to all participants 13 years or over.
+The Exact Radiology Fun Filled 50 and the City of Ipswich Family Ride are open to all participants 13 years or over.

-Note: Participants over 16 years or under on 29th March 2015 will need to be accompanied by an adult at all times while riding in Heritage Bank Ipswich 100 events.
+Note: Participants over 16 years or under on the event day will need to be accompanied by an adult at all times while riding in the Ipswich 100 events.

 Click here to print consent form.

 All participants should understand and comply with Cycling Road Rules as they apply in the State of Queensland.
 The following links provide access to State government and Department of Transport and Main Roads documents clearly providing appropriate information on this matter.